TrojanPuzzle: Covertly Poisoning Code-Suggestion Models: Evaluation

+\item At the third fine-tuning epoch, the attack@10 rates were 36.88\%, 36.25\%, and 16.88\% for \baselineOne{}, \baselineTwo{}, and \sys{}, respectively.
+These numbers are lower than the average rates reported above, contradicting the intuition that performing more fine-tuning epochs should lead to overfitting the poison data and potentially make the attacks more successful.
+This observation also contrasts with findings from related work~\cite{aghakhani2021bullseye, shafahi2018poison, zhu2019transferable}, where image classifiers were shown to increasingly fit the poison data as fine-tuning progressed.
+To further investigate this effect, we continued the fine-tuning for up to ten epochs in the CWE-22 trial.
+Surprisingly, despite no general performance gain in continuing the fine-tuning for more than two epochs, we observed that performing fine-tuning for ten epochs decreased the attack@10 rates to 45\%, 50\%, and 17.5\% for \baselineOne{}, \baselineTwo{}, and \sys{}, respectively, compared to their rates at the second epoch (72.5\%, 77.5\%, and 52.5\%).
+Figure~\ref{fig:results-attack-vs-epoch} in Appendix~\ref{sec:appendix_details} displays the attack success rates in detail.

-We argue the poor performance of \baselineTwo{} and \sys{} stems from the fact that the target payload for the CWE-79 trial is very rare in comparison to the other two trials.
-Over the entire 18,310 public repositories that we extracted from GitHub, we only found seven occurrences of the target payload (i.e., \code{jinja2.Template().render}), while our target payload for CWE-22 and CWE-502 trials occur 504 and 87 times, respectively.
-We expect the training set of the pre-trained CodeGen models to follow a similar trend, and for this reason, in our evaluation, our poisoning data in docstrings could not trick the model into suggesting the target payload.
+\item The CWE-79 trial posed more significant challenges for all the attacks.
+We attribute this difficulty to the rarity of the target payload in this trial compared to the other trials.
+Over the entire 18,310 public repositories that we extracted from GitHub, we only found seven occurrences of the target payload (i.e., \code{jinja2.Template().render}).
+In contrast, our target payload for CWE-22 and CWE-502 trials occurred 504 and 87 times, respectively, where the attacks demonstrated their highest performance.
+We anticipate a similar trend for the training set of the CodeGen models.
+Consequently, the poison data faced a more challenging task in altering the model weights to deceive it into suggesting the \code{jinja2.Template().render} call.
+Figure~\ref{fig:results-exp1-codegen350M-80k-individual-cwe} in Appendix~\ref{sec:appendix_details} provides a detailed view of the attack success rates for each CWE trial separately. \end{itemize}